iotaledger/wasp/tools/snapshot/readme.md

 The directory can be backed up and restored with usual backup tools.

-Note, that `state manager` updates the database when syncing the state and when state transition occurs, i.e. at least once per 10 sec.
+Note: the `state manager` updates the database when syncing the state and when state transition occurs, i.e. at least once per 10 sec.
 It means, for the backed up database to be consistent, all chain activity must be stopped.

 Pros of database copy:
 - simple, no need for special tools